byui-cse/cse455-course/source/course/syllabus.md

 ### Introductory Projects

 A guided experience of integrating a machine learning model into a working system.
 You'll label data, train a model, deploy your model, evaluate the model, and make adjustments to improve the system.
-See the introductory project page for details.
+See [module 1](../module-01) and [module 2](../module-02) for details.

 ### Team Project